callmehiphop/console-time/README.md

   console.timeEnd('myTimer');
 }, 2000);

-# It should then log out something like like..
+# It should then log out something like..
 # myTimer: 2000ms
 ```